The latest news for the Tax Unit for Fiscal Research. Please go to the archive for older news articles.

 The proceedings of the workshop will stimulate further research within the UCT Tax Institute by staff and postgraduate students for future public dissemination.

 UCT academics participate in global project on sustainable tax governance in developing countries.

 A much anticipated book that emanated from the conference convened at UCT in November 2014 to mark a century of income tax in South Africa has become available from publisher Juta & Co.
 The book contains several contributions by UCT academics in addition to leading academics, practitioners and civil servants.

 18 February 2016, Cape Town.
-A successful workshop dedicated to the cross-border taxation of high value service fees was hosted by the staff of the UCT Tax Institute for Fiscal Research in collaboration with the International Bureau for Fiscal Documentation (IBFD).
+A successful workshop dedicated to the cross-border taxation of high value service fees was hosted by the staff of the UCT Tax Unit for Fiscal Research in collaboration with the International Bureau for Fiscal Documentation (IBFD).

 News about UCT's participation in NEPAD initiative to develop capacity of African tax administrations in designing and implementing tax policies in the extractive industry.